The Marley Legacy lives on

 Sharon Marley Prendergast

 After Bob Marley married Alpharita Constantia “Rita” Anderson in 1966, he adopted then 2-year-old Sharon into the Marley family.
-The eldest of eleven, Sharon took part in the family tradition of music and art, playing with her brother Ziggy and the Melody Makers.
+The eldest of eleven, Sharon took part in the family tradition of music and art, playing with her siblings in Ziggy Marley and the Melody Makers.

 Now a mother of four, she has her fingers in various charitable organizations such as the Total Care Learning Centre, which provides support for early-childhood learning.